Furness Railway Trust

 The Furness Railway Trust is a heritage railway preservation organisation many of whose properties were originally owned by the Furness Railway.
 It is now based at the Ribble Steam Railway at Preston, Lancashire, England following its relocation from the Lakeside and Haverthwaite Railway.
 New accommodation which is shared with the Ribble Steam Railway has been built and is used to house, restore and maintain the Trust's locomotives and other vehicles.
-The Trust often hires its locomotives and stock to other privately owned railways in the UK where they can be seen working.
+The Trust often hires its locomotives and stock to other privately owned railways in the UK where they can be seen at work and on display.